 5. Volume: This controls the speakers, the headphone, the analog outputs, and the HDMI audio output.
-As the Volume control is turned, a graphic appears at the center top of the Meter Screen, as follows:
+As the Volume control is turned, a graphic appears at the follows:

 Pressing the Volume control mutes the audio and a speaker muted icon appears near the center top the Meter Screen: This icon also displays whenever the Volume control is turned all the way counterclockwise.